ohmvaghela/Learn/big_data/hadoop/hadoop.md

 ## 1. HDFS (Hadoop Distributed File Storage System)
   - Data stored across machines
   - It has two types of node
-      - One NameNode(Master Node)
+      - One `NameNode(Master Node)`
-      - Multiple DataNode(Slave Node)
+      - Multiple `DataNode(Slave Node)`
-  - NameNode is responsible for namespace operations like opening, closing and renaming files and dirs
+  - `NameNode` is responsible for namespace operations like opening, closing and renaming files and dirs
       - Stores meta data like file path, data nodes, replicas etc.
-  - DataNode actual worker node, jobs include reading, writing, processing etc.
+  - `DataNode` actual worker node, jobs include reading, writing, processing etc.
       - Also perfrom creation, deletion, and replication
       - Actually stores data
-  - Whenever data comes to NameNode it is divided into chunks and then sent to DataNode
+  - Whenever data comes to `NameNode` it is divided into chunks and then sent to `DataNode`
   - Why?
       - Ease of fetching data as multiple source of incoming data
-  - Replicas set:
+  - `Replicas set`:
       - For each block replica sets are created to keep data fault tolerant
       - And the number of copies of data is called `replication factor` which is generally 3
-      - replication factor can be modified and the info is stored in NameNode
+      - replication factor can be modified and the info is stored in `NameNode`
   - `HeartBeat`
-      - A signal that is continously sent from DataNode to NameNode
+      - A signal that is continously sent from `DataNode` to `NameNode`
-      - If NameNode does not recieve this signal then that DataNode is considered dead
+      - If `NameNode` does not recieve this signal then that `DataNode` is considered dead
   - `Balancing`
-      - If a DataNode is dead then NameNode will signal DataNodes containing data of dead DataNode to replicate
+      - If a `DataNode` is dead then `NameNode` will signal `DataNodes` containing data of dead `DataNode` to replicate
   - Limitations
-      - Low Latency
+      - High Latency
           - Application often require low latency
           - But sometimes HDFS is not able to do that
           - As it as high throughput so it can compromise on Latency sometimes